ChainMovers/suibase/rust/README.md

 # helper

-This is the Sui-Base Helper library.
+This is the Suibase Helper library.

 # demo-app

-A Rust/Move application using the sui-base helper.
+A Rust/Move application using the suibase helper.

-Open VSCode on "~/sui-base/rust/demo-app"
+Open VSCode on "~/suibase/rust/demo-app"

-More info: ~/sui-base/rust/demo-app/docs
+More info: ~/suibase/rust/demo-app/docs